 So with this, we round off the guide on how to change the default browser in macOS.
 The easiest way is using the System Preference menu.

-Though Safari does manage to checkmark most of the right boxes with features and flexibility competitor browsers offer, in some instances, you might want to try out the offering from the likes of Mozilla or Microsoft, or even Google.
+Though Safari does manage to checkmark most of the right boxes with features and flexibility competitor browsers offer, in some instances, you might want to try out the offering from Mozilla, Microsoft, or even Google.

 Fortunately, Apple hasn’t created a restrictive environment wherein you had to settle only with the products that the Cupertino giant has in store for us.
 It has given us complete control over changing the default apps for email, browsers, and the like.